rafael747cardoso/YouTube_Stats_Dashboard/README.md

 - Mean comments/likes per day
 - Mean comments/dislikes per day

-* Apparently YouTube wont display the dislikes count anymore, which makes this kind of dataset even more interesting and possibly one of the last of its kind.
+* Apparently YouTube won't display the dislikes count anymore, which makes this kind of dataset even more interesting and possibly one of the last of its kind.

 ## Figures: